tyler-r-smith/meteor-video-chat/README.md

 # Meteor Video Chat

-This is a complete solution to allow you to create a peer2peer video chat system using DDP as the handshake protocol .
+This is a complete solution which allows you to create a peer2peer video chat system using DDP as the handshake protocol.

 ## Warning

 This package is under daily development and is currently volatile, it is possible that certain functionality could be broken in the coming weeks, so click watch on the github page (give a star if you like :)) and I will update the changelog in this readme with any major changes.
+Along with watching the project, I suggest using a static version number and then upgrading to later versions when you are ready.
 If you detect any errors or can suggest changes/features, ask me here [https://github.com/elmarti/meteor-video-chat/issues](https://github.com/elmarti/meteor-video-chat/issues)

 ## TO USE WEBRTC IN CHROME YOUR SERVER MUST HAVE A SECURE ORIGIN (SSL)